zeroasterisk/hugo-code.zeroasterisk.com/content/post/2017-05-31-meteor-1-5-optimization-examples.md

 It looks like we no longer have the `react-dates` module at all...

-But if I get rid of the `bundle-visualizer` then I can see it working...
+But if I get rid of the `bundle-visualizer` then I can see our date picker working...

 ```sh
 meteor remove bundle-visualizer